fooloomanzoo/fs-hierarchy/README.md

   OUTPUT  output filename

 OPTIONS
-  -f, --filter                       use to enable filtering -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object
+  -f, --filter=filter                enable filtering for paths (glob), negate by leading '!', depends on '--filter' -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object -n, --no-empty                     to filter child nodes that have no children

-  -m, --match=match                  specify the filter for node names (glob), negate by leading '!', depends on
-                                     '--filter'

-  -n, --no-empty                     to filter child nodes that have no children, depends on '--filter'

   -o, --format=json|tree|yaml        [default: json] used output format (overwritten if the the output path has a json-
                                      or yml/yaml-extension)